-Capital [says Marx,] has not invented surplus-labor Wherever a part of society possesses the monopoly of the means of production, the laborer, free or not free, must add to the working-time necessary for his own maintenance an extra working-time in order to produce the means of subsistence for the owners of the means of production.126 surplus-labor, the exploitation of labor, is therefore common to all forms of society up to now, in so far as they have moved in class antagonisms.
+Capital [says Marx,] has not invented surplus-labor Wherever a part of society possesses the monopoly of the means of production, the laborer, free or not free, must add to the working-time necessary for his own maintenance an extra working-time in order to produce the means of subsistence for the owners of the means of production.

+Surplus-labor, labor over and above the time required for the worker's own maintenance, and appropriation by others of the product of this surplus-labor, the exploitation of labor, is therefore common to all forms of society up to now, in so far as they have moved in class antagonisms.
 But it is only when the product of this surplus-labor assumes the form of surplus-value, when the owner of the means of production finds himself facing the free worker-free from social fetters and free from possessions of his own-as an object of exploitation and exploits him for the purpose of the production of commodities, it is only then, according to Marx, that the means of production take on the specific character of capital.
 This first took place on a large scale at the end of the fifteenth and the beginning of the sixteenth century.